-We are now accepting abstracts, FIRST CALL to be submitted by December 16th, 2016.
+We are now accepting abstracts, FIRST CALL to be submitted by December 22, 2023.

-The Program Committee for the 2017 JAM invites abstracts for contributed oral presentations and posters.
+The Program Committee for the 2024 JAM invites abstracts for contributed oral presentations and posters.
 The program will include a plenary session, contributed papers, and a poster session on a wide range of fisheries and wildlife-related topics.
 Presentations may include completed projects and works in progress.

 We strongly encourage students to attend and are particularly interested in student presentations.
 The AZ/NM Chapter of the American Fisheries Society will present a "Best Student Paper" and "Best Student Poster" award for graduate and undergraduate students presenting papers/posters in the fisheries field.
-The AZ and NM Chapters of The Wildlife Society will present a "Best Student Paper" and "Best Student Poster" award for graduate and undergraduate students presenting papers/posters in the wildlife field.

-Fisheries and wildlife students currently attending a college/university or graduated within 12 months preceding JAM and who are first author on the research given are eligible for the fisheries "Best Student Paper" and "Best Student Poster" awards and the wildlife "Best Student Poster" award, respectively.
+The AZ and NM Chapters of The Wildlife Society will present a "Best Student Paper" and "Best Student Poster" award for graduate and undergraduate and undergraduate students presenting papers/posters in the wildlife field.
+Fisheries and wildlife students currently attending a college/university or graduated within 12 months preceding JAM and who are first author on the research given are eligible for the fisheries "Best Student Paper" and "Best Student Poster" award, respectively.
 See the last page of this announcement for information on applying for the best student oral presentation competition in wildlife.

-The format for applications for the student oral presentation competition in wildlife is different from those for wildlife poster abstracts, wildlife presentation abstracts not being considered for a "Best Student Paper" award, and all fisheries abstracts.
+NOTE: The format for applications for the student oral presentation competition in wildlife is different from those for wildlife poster abstracts, wildlife presentation abstracts not submitted for consideration for the "Best Student Paper" competition, and all fisheries abstracts.